RafaelSchubert/lichess-analysis/README.md

 - model building and training;
 - and model testing.

+The analysis was performed in the [Google Colab](https://colab.research.google.com/) environment using [Python](https://www.python.org/) as the programming language of choice, along with some of its well-known libraries: [Matplotlib](https://matplotlib.org/), [NumPy](https://numpy.org/), [Pandas](https://pandas.pydata.org/), [Scikit-Learn](https://scikit-learn.org/) and [SciPy](https://www.scipy.org/).

-Keep in mind that this was a very extensive analysis, so it is going to be a long read.
+Keep in mind that this was a very extensive analysis, so it is a long read.
+If you are interested, grab a cup of coffee or tea of your choice and take it easy. ;)

 ### 3) The Poster